github/training-kit/git-guides/git-clone.md

 But, maybe for some reason you would like to _only_ get a remote tracking branch for one specific branch, or clone one branch which _isn't_ the default branch.
 Both of these things happen when you use `--single-branch` with `git clone`.

 This will create a clone that only has commits included in the current line of history.
 This means no other branches will be cloned.
-You can specify a certain branch to clone, but the default branch, usually `master`, will be selected by default.
+You can specify a certain branch to clone, but the default branch, usually `main`, will be selected by default.

 To clone one specific branch, use: